 5. Quality Control: Manage technical reviews and approval of critical procedures, monitor program compliance, conduct audits and evaluate program effectiveness.

-6. Quality Improvement: Translate process observations and measurements into process improvements locally and coordinate globally to ensure local Operational processes remain standardised across Global Switch.
+6. Quality Improvement: Translate process observations and measurements into process improvements to be delivered locally and coordinate globally with the wider CEM team to ensure local Operational processes remain standardised.

-7. Change Management: Monitor the implementation of a standardised Global Switch formal change control process for the local data centre.
-Ensure proper preparation, work procedures and documentation, notifications, follow-through activities and exception handling are in place for maintenance activities.
+7. Change Management: Monitor the implementation of the standardised formal change control process by the local data centre team.
+Encourage the site team to prepare adequately so work procedures and documentation, notifications, follow-through activities and exception handling are in used for operational activities.

-8. Process Analysis and Design: Responsible for representing the local data centre for the analysis and design of all critical environments programs.
+8. Process Analysis and Design: Responsible for representing the local data centre needs and local legislative requirements are included the analysis and design of all critical environments programs.

-9. Training: Responsible for training or coordination of training for all Global Switch critical environments programs.
-Training will span across Global Switch employees as well as outsourced staff.
+9. Training: Responsible for reporting on training plans and the coordination of training for all critical environments programs.
+Training will cover employees as well as outsourced staff.

-10. Reporting: support and contribute to weekly and monthly meetings and planning sessions with the local site, and communicating site KPI analysis to a monthly Executive review
+10. Reporting: Provide support and contribute in a timely concise manner to weekly and monthly meetings, supplier performance reviews and planning sessions with the local site team.
+Communicating the site KPI analysis to a monthly Executive review.

 - Bachelors Degree preferred in Electrical or Mechanical Engineering;

 - Recognised apprenticeship in electrical or mechanical disciplines;

 - HV Certification;